Ambiguous Dynamic Treatment Regimes: A Reinforcement Learning Approach: Introduction

 In extending DRTs to ADTRs, we are particularly motivated by our various collaborations with our partner hospital, the Mayo Clinic.
 In various studies \citep[see, e.g.,][]{Boloori2015, Boloori2020, Munshi2020b, Munshi2020, Munshi2021}, we have collected data sets from our partner hospital and have examined clinical decisions for patients who undergo a solid organ transplantation and develop what is known as {\em New Onset Diabetes After Transplantation (NODAT)}.
 In practice, physicians often use an intensive amount of an immunosuppressive drug (e.g., tacrolimus) to reduce the risk of organ rejection post-transplant \citep[see, e.g.,][]{Boloori2015, Boloori2020}.
 Due to a well-established effect known as the diabetogenic effect, this can increase the risk of NODAT, which prompts physicians to use a glucose control drug (e.g., insulin).
 Learning better ways to prescribe these drugs (e.g., tacrolimus and insulin) in both a personalized and dynamic way to jointly control risks of NODAT and organ rejection is not an easy endeavor; the available data sets are only observational, the main health states are hidden \citep[see, e.g.,][]{Boloori2020}, and the existence of unobserved confounders that are time-varying disallow using existing methods.

 Our approach in extending DTRs to ADTRs and analyzing them involves the following three main steps.
 (1) We make use of a utility function that is appropriate under model ambiguity (instead of the expected value of outcomes widely used in the literature).
 (2) We generalize traditional importance sampling methods to accommodate model ambiguity.
-(3) We connect ADTRs to {\em Ambiguous Partially Observable Mark Decision Processes} (APOMDPs) proposed by \cite{Saghafian2018}, and develop Reinforcement Learning (RL) algorithms that allow learning an optimal treatment regime from the observed data in efficient ways.
+(3) We connect ADTRs to {\em Ambiguous Partially Observable Mark Decision Processes} (APOMDPs) proposed by \cite{Saghafian2018} by showing that ADTRs can be studied via APOMDPs, which in turn enables us to develop Reinforcement Learning (RL) algorithms capable of learning optimal treatment regimes from the observed data in effective ways.

-The utility function we use is based on a generalization of the traditional {\em maximin expected utility (MEU)} theory (a.k.a.
-Wald's or robust optimization criterion).
-The MEU theory assumes that outcomes should by maximizing with respect to the worst possible member of the ambiguity set (cloud of potential causal models in our setting).
+The utility function we use is based on a generalization of the traditional {\em maximin expected utility (MEU)} theory (a.k.a., Wald's or robust optimization criterion).
+The MEU theory assumes that outcomes should be obtained by maximizing utility with respect to the worst possible member of the ambiguity set (cloud of potential causal models in our setting).
 In most applications, using the MEU approach yields overly conservative decisions \citep[for related discussions, see, e.g.,][and the references therein]{Saghafian2018}, and furthermore, does not allow for representing meaningful human choices such as those of ambiguity seeking individuals established in some behavioral studies \citep[see, e.g.,][]{Bhide2000, Heath1991, Ahn2014}.
 This was also recognized in the seminal work of \cite{Savage1951} who wrote that this criterion is ``ultrapessimisitic" and ``can lead to absurd conclusion[s]".
 The generalization we use is known as {\em $\alpha$-maximin expected utility ($\alpha$-MEU)}, which allows for both optimistic and pessimistic views of the world \citep{ArrowHurwitcz, Hurwicz1951a, Hurwicz1951b, Ghiradato2004, Saghafian2018}.
 Unlike studies that use the MEU criterion, using the $\alpha$-MEU criterion avoids overly conservative decisions by allowing for a controllable {\em pessimism level} (denoted by the parameter $\alpha$) that can take values in [0, 1].